RosettaCommons/documentation/application_documentation/RosettaNMR-with-Paramagnetic-Restraints.md

 **Protocol capture to the manuscript &quot;Integrative protein modeling in RosettaNMR from sparse paramagnetic restraints&quot;**

-Georg Kuenze, Julia Koehler Leman, Richard Bonneau, Jens Meiler
+Georg Kuenze, Julia Koehler Leman, Richard Bonneau, Jens Meiler (submitted)

+The protocol capture is also available in the demos repository under `Rosetta/demos/public/rosettanmr_w_paramagnetic_restraints`.

 # Overview